elmsec/elma.dev/work/misyonist.md

 ---
-title: "Misyonist - yet another 'to-do' app"
+title: "✅ Misyonist - yet another 'to-do' app"
 date: 2020-09-10T14:54:14+03:00
 draft: false
 description: "Misyonist is a simple yet effective to-do list app.
 It also visualizes the statuses of your tasks."